Meet the maker

 Sourcing: In depth

 Additionally, one to two times per year, a limited edition is released.
-For limited editions we try to find very special and rare cacao, or touch upon a special theme (like the effect of ageing, terroir, etc), or share an exiting recipe, like the Dutch Gianduja we made for Clay Gordon at the 20st Anniversary of “The Chocolate Life”, made with Dutch Hazelnuts and Dutch “basterd sugar”
+For limited editions, they try to find very special and rare cacao, or touch upon a special theme (like the effect of ageing, terroir, etc).

 What’s Next?